Quad Bike FAQs

 Can I hire a quad or ATV?

 Yes, there are loads of off-road centres all over the UK that offer quad or ATV experience days.
 The best idea if you are serious about buying one is to pop to your local quad bike dealership and see who they recommend in your local area.

-Do I need to register my quad or ATV with DVLA?
+Do I need to register my ATV with DVLA?

 If you plan on taking your quad or ATV on public roads it will need to be taxed, have an MOT, front and rear number plates, and it must be registered with the DVLA to get a registration number.
 You'll also need insurance and lights if you want to use it after dark.

 If, however, you aren't planning on taking it on public roads, then there is no legal obligation to register it with DVLA.
 Theft is an issue with quad bikes and it is a good idea to register any ATV with the "off-road register", which improves the chances of it being returned should it get stolen.

 If you plan on using your quad for forestry, horticulture or agriculture work, you'll need to register it as a "light agricultural vehicle" although it won't need an MOT.

 What is the off-road register?

 The off-road register is a scheme set up by the DVLA that is a registry of all off-road vehicles which includes quads, ATVs, motorcycles, construction and plant machinery in order to improve detection rates in theft.
 To join you need to fill in an "Application for a first tax disc and registration of a used motor vehicle" (V55/5) and sign a declaration that the vehicle won't be used on the public roads.